openstack/python-novaclient/doc/source/cli/nova.rst

   Tag for the attached volume.
 (Supported by API versions '2.49' - '2.latest')

 ``--delete-on-termination``
-  Specify if the attached volume sholud be deleted when the server is destroyed.
+  Specify if the attached volume should be deleted when the server is destroyed.
 By default the attached volume is not deleted when the server is destroyed.
 (Supported by API versions '2.79' - '2.latest')